realworldocaml/book/other-notes/02-guided-tour.md

     an expression was expected of type int
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We see an error because, while the `'a` in the type of `first_if_true`
+While the `'a` in the type of `first_if_true` can be instantiated as
-could be any type, it has to be the same type in all of the different
+any concrete type, it has to be the same concrete type in all of the
-places it appears.
-This kind of genericity is called _parametric
+different places it appears.
+This kind of genericity is called
-polymorphism_, and is very similar to generics in C# and Java.
+_parametric polymorphism_, and is very similar to generics in C# and
+Java.

 ## Tuples, Options, Lists and Pattern-matching